- If you have an Asus router that refuses to work with VPN connections, we're here to help. Discover our quick-fix guide below.

 - Check out our Router guides to fix various router-related problems.

 - Join our VPN Troubleshooting Hub for more VPN issues.

 Encountering this issue when you need access to the Internet is extremely annoying, especially if it worked fine until that moment.
-The error might be caused by the changing protocols that came with the latest firmware of your router or just because of wrong settings.

 What to do if VPN doesn’t work with Asus router?

 Check and update your Asus router firmware to the latest version

 - Open a web browser and go to router.asus.com (available for Asus routers)